TosbackCgusBridge-Bot/CGUs-versions/Hsbc/Privacy Policy.md

 *   \>
 *   Terms and conditions

-Terms and conditions Share
+Terms and conditions Share Print this page

+*   Share
-*   Print this page
+*   Tweet this
+*   Share on LinkedIn
+*   Share on Facebook
+*   Subscribe to RSS
 *   E-mail this link

-*   Subscribe to RSS

-*   Share on Facebook

-*   Share on LinkedIn

-*   Tweet this

-*   Share

 **hsbc.com** provides a portal, or gateway, to the financial services offered by members of the **HSBC Group**.
 The Site is owned by **HSBC Holdings plc**.